-This recipe was shared with Amanda Hesser, author and former food writer for The New York Times, by Maria, an expatriate Portuguese cook living in France.
-I’ve received countless requests for this simple delight, the centerpiece of many Portuguese childhoods.
+This Portuguese tomato jelly recipe was shared with Amanda Hesser, author and former food writer for The New York Times, by Maria, an expatriate Portuguese cook living in France.
+I’ve received countless requests for this sweet and simple delight, the centerpiece of many Portuguese childhoods.
 Thanks to Amanda, here it is.
-Bom appetite.–David Leite
+Bon appetite.–David Leite

-- 1 quart tomato juice (about 6 1/2 pounds tomatoes should yield 1 quart juice—do not use canned)
+- 1 quart tomato juice, (about 6 1/2 pounds [3 kg] tomatoes should yield 1 quart juice—do not use canned)

 - 3 cups granulated sugar